 The open water swim clinics are general fundraisers for Swim Across America - Atlanta and a great way to get back in the water in preparation for the summer swim season offering drills, techniques, and stroke correction from Atlanta's top swim coaches.
 The Clinics are open to all ages and skill level.
 Proceeds support pediatric cancer research at the Aflac Cancer & Blood Disorders Center of Children's Healthcare of Atlanta (CHOA).

-SAA - Atlanta is offering the following open water swim clinics at Lake Lanier in advance of the October 2 open water swim event:
+SAA - Atlanta is offering the following open water swim clinics at Mary Alice State Park in advance of the October 2 open water swim event:

 The Swim Across America Junior Advisory Board is a volunteer group of select middle and high school students who were selected by the SAA Core Committee through an application process to lead their school or club swim team in participation, team-building and fundraising.
 For more information on the Junior Advisory Board, email the advisor Jessica Cooper.

 Mary Claire Anderson

 This is an award to honor Grace Bunke’s positive attitude, fearless determination, and infinite spirit.
 Swim Across America Atlanta will present the award annually at the open water swim event as a way of keeping Grace in our hearts as well as a reminder for Why We Swim.
 The purpose of the award is to encourage everyone to take after Grace and to remember that “hope has no finish line.”
 Grace was loved and admired for her go-getter attitude and display of grit in the face of hardship.
 Grace represents the passion and commitment that Swim Across America participants and its supporters embrace in Atlanta and across the country to swim, to volunteer and to fundraise to the fullest potential and to "Make Waves to Fight Cancer."
 The award honors Grace while simultaneously promoting perseverance and fearless determination and recognizing an individual who embraces these same qualities of character.